-- Improve climate resiliency of communities on the watershed - Green infrastructure for local governments program - Collaboration in stormwater management efforts - RiverUp! program supporting placemaking in river towns
+- Improve climate resiliency of communities on the watershed - Green infrastructure for local governments program - Collaboration in stormwater management efforts - RiverUp! program supporting placemaking in river towns - Huron River Water Trail partner facilitation

 Projects/Initiatives

 Understanding the goals and plans of municipalities bordering and/or containing Lower Huron is essential for a collaborative, comprehensive planning process.